 HERBAL REMEDIES & SUPPLEMENTS

-– IBS is treated with harmful medication, which have bad side effects.
-Fortunately, it is possible to recover from this disease by practicing principles of the healthy lifestyle and using the following natural remedies:
+– IBS is treated with harmful medication, which has bad side effects.
+Fortunately, it is possible to recover from this disease by practising principles of a healthy lifestyle and using the following natural remedies:

-– Use activated charcoal (especially in case of diarrhoea) to detoxify and heal colon.
+– Use activated charcoal (especially in case of diarrhoea) to detoxify and heal the colon.

 – Take good quality probiotic formulas as gut health greatly depends on a healthy ratio between good and bad bacteria.
-There are many studies which demostrated very beneficial effect of probiotic bacteria on IBS:
+There are many studies which demonstrated a very beneficial effect of probiotic bacteria on IBS:

-Pleas be careful in choosing supplements with probiotic bacteria s not long ago scientists tested many popular products and supplements which were supposed to contain live probiotic bacteria and tests revealed it was true in only 30% of them!
-Also majority of yogurts are deprived of live cultures and even if they contain some it is much lower number than good quality probiotic supplements.
+Please, be careful in choosing supplements with probiotic bacteria s not long ago scientists tested many popular products and supplements which were supposed to contain live probiotic bacteria and tests revealed it was true in only 30% of them!
+Also, the majority of yoghurts are deprived of live cultures and even if they contain some it is a much lower number than good quality probiotic supplements.

 Read an excellent article on most effective ways to increase GLUTATHIONE >

 – Taking selenium supplements and increasing consumption of foods high in selenium (Brazil nuts, sunflower seeds, mushrooms, garlic, onions, etc.).

 – Zinc (helps produce thyroid hormone) – 30 to 50mg a day after breakfast.